Lumines sells like hotcakes. No, the original one. Yeah.

 Over the weekend, PSP homebrew programmers/hackers found an exploit in Q!
 Entertainment’s puzzler in the form of a buffer overflow.
 Basically, this allows anyone to run unsigned code on the PSP, which Sony’s been desperately trying to stop.
 Ya know, so they can actually make money on the thing.

-And of course, the underground homebrew scene has already released a downgrader app to bring the PSP’s firmware version back to the coveted 1.50 release. → I regret learning to read.
+And of course, the underground homebrew scene has already released a downgrader app to bring the PSP’s firmware version back to the coveted 1.50 release.
+Sucks for Sony, I guess.
+Ubisoft, on the other hand, is laughing all the way to the bank.

 Fucking Finally – PSP to have iTunes-like Store